-Compile a list of the primary software applications you plan on running on the server and review the hardware recommendations that each develop presents on their website.
+Compile a list of the primary software applications that you plan on running on the server and review the hardware recommendations that each developer presents on their website.
 This will provide a good starting point and some developers will identify a recommended CPU or clock speed for the software.

 If the developer doesn't have any recommendations, use a search engine and forums to see what hardware other users are using.